imixs/imixs-workflow/src/site/markdown/engine/plugins/splitandjoinplugin.md

 ### Action result

 After the origin process was updated, an optional action result can be evaluated to overwrite the action result provided by the ResultPlugin.
-The following example computes a new action result based on the uniqueId of the originprocess:
+The following example computes a new action result based on the uniqueId of the newly created subprocess:

 	<item name="subprocess_create">
 	    <modelversion>1.1.0</modelversion>